 Worker productivity data should be viewed in conjunction with Employment by industry (Total)and Employment by industry (FTE), to see the relative size of employment in each industry, and with Local workers income to see how many local workers are actually each in each industry, and with Sources of income data to see whether employment is the main way income is derived.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.
 National Economics (NIEIR) - Modelled series

 |Productivity per worker (annual) by industry|

 |Bellingen Shire - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in Bellingen Shire in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in Bellingen Shire in 2018/19 shows the three highest industries were: